Do you speak English? I speak Albanian too

 2. I should set up an Albanian speaking group in my area for conversation and informal learning?
 Anyone interested please get in touch.

-3. I should enroll my son in one of the Albanian supplementary schools (most of which are quite far from where we live but who said that raising bilingual children was easy?)
+3. I should enrol my son in one of the Albanian supplementary schools (most of which are quite far from where we live but who said that raising bilingual children was easy?)

 4. Take my son to a bilingual school with possibly another second language as Albanian-English bilingual schools haven’t been created yet!
 French would be my other choice as I speak it and I can team up with my French speaking friends (but would that mean that I’d be swapping Albanian with French just because the French community in London is bigger?)